esaesa/python-modular-architecture-demo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive open-source license that allows for free use, modification, and distribution of the code, both for personal and commercial purposes, with minimal restrictions.
-The only requirement is that the original copyright notice and license text be included in all copies or substantial portions of the software.
+The Apache License 2.0 is a permissive open-source license that allows for free use, modification, and distribution of the code, both for personal and commercial purposes.
+It provides additional protections compared to the MIT License, including an express grant of patent rights from contributors to users and a defense clause against patent litigation.
+The license requires preservation of the copyright notice and disclaimer, but does not require reproduction of the license text in distributions of the software.

 ---